texfaq/texfaq.github.io/FAQ-tutbitslatex.md

 In each file, there is a selection of graphics representing an output style, and for each style, the code that produces it is shown.

-An invaluable step-by-step setup guide for establishing a ''work flow'' through your (La)TeX system, so that output appears at the correct size and position on standard-sized paper, and that the print quality is satisfactory, is Mike Shell's [`testflow`](https://ctan.org/pkg/testflow).
-The tutorial consists of a large plain text document, and there is a supporting LaTeX file together with correct output, both in PostScript and PDF, for each of A4 and ''letter'' paper sizes.
+An invaluable step-by-step setup guide for establishing a "work flow" through your (La)TeX system, so that output appears at the correct size and position on standard-sized paper, and that the print quality is satisfactory, is Mike Shell's [`testflow`](https://ctan.org/pkg/testflow).
+The tutorial consists of a large plain text document, and there is a supporting LaTeX file together with correct output, both in PostScript and PDF, for each of A4 and "letter" paper sizes.
 The complete kit is available on CTAN (distributed with the author's macros for papers submitted for IEEE publications).
 The issues are also covered in a later